 - Board of Regents Policy: Student Conduct Code

-- Administrative Policy: Sexual Assault, Stalking, and Relationship Violence
+- Administrative Policy: Sexual Harassment, Sexual Assault, Stalking and Relationship Violence

 - March 2014 - Comprehensive Review, Major Revision: 1.
 This policy version includes a new section that outlines required elements of a campus disciplinary process related to allegations of sexual assault, sexual harassment, stalking, or relationship violence.
 2. Provides for one campus-wide appeal for the reporting party to align with recent law changes in the Violence Against Women Reauthorization Act of 2013.